 Generally there are three main categories of phobias as described below:

-- Specific Phobias – include fear of animals, birds, spiders, driving, flying, height, thunder storms, needles etc.
+- Specific Phobias – include fear of animals, birds, spiders, Food, driving, flying, height, thunder storms, needles etc.

 - Social Phobias – Characterised by a fear of being negatively judged by others in such situations as parties, meetings, public speaking, eating out, using public conveniences etc.